 Hard faced (engineers) hammers will be useful, but tend to cause damage – take care!

 If you're going to be working under the car then you'll need a jack.
-The standard-issue jack in your car's boot is fine for changing a flat tyre in an emergency, but a simple workshop jack is a much better, safer bet – and don't even think about jacking up the car to work on unless you have some jack stands…
+The standard-issue jack in your car's boot is fine for changing a flat tyre in an emergency, but a simple trolley jack is a much better, safer bet – and don't even think about jacking up the car to work on unless you have some axle stands…

 Other tools to consider